Deborah Dana, LCSW, LICSW

 Speaker Disclosures:

-Financial: Courtney Rolfe maintains a private practice and has an employment relationship with Psychosocial Rehabilitation Bilingual Program.
+Financial: Courtney Rolfe maintains a private practice and has employment relationships with the Polyvagal Institute and Rhythm of Regulation.
 She receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Amy Stenger-Sullivan, MA, LPCC-S